As a lifetime resident of the Hudson Valley and an experienced world traveler...

 In Ulster County the Shawangunk Mountains attract rock climbers from around the world.
 Minnewaska State Park, the Mohonk Preserve, and funky New Paltz characterize this stunning spot of earth.

 The upper hudson valley consists of Greene County, Columbia county and encompasses the Capital region.

-Columbia County includes the super cool city of Hudson, New York - a favorite destination for NYC weekenders.
-It is also where you can find Olana, Frederic Church's eclectic house and studio.
+Columbia County includes the super cool city of Hudson, New York - a favorite destination for NYC weekenders; and it is also where you can find Olana, Frederic Church's eclectic house and studio.

-The Hudson River Valley Heritage Area, which Congress designated in 1996, also includes the Capital Region of Albany County, Rensselaer County, the city of Troy, and Saratoga Springs.
+The Hudson River Valley Heritage Area also includes the historically rich Capital Region; Albany, Troy, and Saratoga Springs.

-Saratoga Springs, America's first tourist destination, still has its hot springs, casino, and raceway.
-And you can visit the Battle of Saratoga National Historical Site.
-A bloody, beautiful battle-site that played a huge role in the forming of the United States.
+Saratoga Springs boasts hot springs, a casino, and a raceway.
+And you can visit the Battle of Saratoga National Historical Site, a bloody, beautiful battle-site that played a huge role during the Revolutionary War.